jeschero/ansible-debootstrap/README.md

 elements:

 `poolname`: name of the ZFS pool (**required**, example *rpool*)
-`devices`: List of devices, you can insert key words like mirror, raidz etc. like you would when using zpool create. (**required**, example below)
+`raid`: The typ of raid which are created pool `devices`: List of devices, you can insert key words like mirror, raidz etc. like you would when using zpool create. (**required**, example below)
 `options`: List of options for the pool